5 Hair Stylist Health Issues To Talk About

 An increasing amount of occupational-related musculoskeletal disorders have been occurring among workers who are exposed to manual labor, work in unusual positions, restricted postures, and do repetitive work.

-As most hairdressers are required to stand on their feet all day, it may come to no surprise that muscuskeletal disorders are another risk for hair stylists.
+As most hairdressers stand on their feet all day, it may come to no surprise that muscuskeletal disorders are another common health risk for hair stylists.
 Not to mention, the posture required to cut and color hair is far from ideal.

-Aside from upper and lower back pain, hair stylists also are prone to suffering from Carpal Tunnel Syndrome – a painful ailment of the nerves and muscles in the hand – as they are frequently using their hands.
+Aside from upper and lower back pain, hair stylists are prone to developing Carpal Tunnel Syndrome – a painful ailment of the nerves and muscles in the hand – as they are frequently using their hands.